szabolcsdombi/zengl/docs/index.rst

 .. py:method:: Image.read(size, offset) -> bytes

 **size and offset**
-    | The size and offset defining a sub-part of the image to be read.
+    | The size and offset, defining a sub-part of the image to be read.
     | Both the size and offset are tuples of two ints.
     | The size is mandatory when the offset is not None.
     | By default the size is None and it means the full size of the image.
-    | By default the offset is None and it means zero offset.
+    | By default the offset is None and it means a zero offset.

 .. py:method:: Image.write(data, size, offset, layer) -> bytes